Leeman92/devtools-dashboard/README.md

 ### Infrastructure
 - Docker & Docker Compose
-- Docker Swarm for production
+- Docker Swarm for production deployment
+- External MySQL container with Docker volumes
-- GitHub Actions for CI/CD
+- GitHub Actions for automated CI/CD
 - HashiCorp Vault for secrets management
-- Nginx for reverse proxy
+- Nginx for SSL termination and reverse proxy

 ## Prerequisites

 - Docker and Docker Compose
 - Git
 - HashiCorp Vault (for production)
+- Access to Docker Swarm cluster (for production)

 **Note**: No local PHP, Node.js, or npm installation required!
 All development operations use Docker containers.